lfoscari/kernel-mnist/README.txt

 	- KMeansMKPerceptron

 TODO:
-	- Fix NystromMKPerceptron accuracy, clearly something is wrong
+	- Measure total time to train degrees and epochs
-	- Measure more accurately time, consider time to train each epoch, instead of simply measuring the training time
+	- Add 1-feature to every data point in MultiLabelPerceptron?